Ian Winterbottom, Baron Winterbottom: Life

-He did not contest the 1964 election, when Labour returned to government under Harold Wilson, but was created a life peer on 14 May 1965, as Baron Winterbottom, of Clopton in the County of Northampton.
+Upon losing his seat Winterbottom focused on his business interests and developing his farm in Northamptonshire.
+He did not contest the 1964 general election, when Labour returned to government under Harold Wilson, but was created a life peer on 14 May 1965, as Baron Winterbottom, of Clopton in the County of Northampton.
 After Labour's victory at the 1966 general election, he joined the Labour Government, serving as Under-Secretary of State for the Navy until 1967, as Parliamentary Secretary to the Ministry of Public Building and Works from 1967 to 1968 and finally as Under-Secretary of State for the Air Force from 1968 until the government's defeat at the 1970 general election.

-In 1981 he joined the Social Democratic Party (SDP) as a founder member.
-In his Who's Who entry he described himself as "latterly a Conservative".
-He died in 1992, aged 79.
+After Labour was returned to office in 1974 Winterbottom became a Lord-in-Waiting (whip) and spokesman on defence and trade in the House of Lords, but as a moderate in the party he was disappointed by the Government's record and resigned from it in 1978.
+In 1981, he joined the Social Democratic Party (SDP) as a founder member, but after opposing that party's merger with the Liberals in 1988 he chose to align with David Owen's 'continuing' SDP, serving as its defence spokesman until it was dissolved in 1990.
+In his Who's Who entry he described himself as "latterly a Conservative", and after a brief period on the crossbenches he took the Conservative whip in the Lords shortly before his death in 1992 at the age of 79.